gvwilson/thirdbit/src/fiction/santas/index.md

 that was equal parts damp earth, oily rust, and wet dog, the last of which was coming from the blankets.
-Two square glass panels connected to a boxy battery cast a gloomy blue light over their crates, boxes, sacks, and bags, each one overflowing with broken toys, salvaged pieces of clothing, and kitchen implements still in their immaculate plastic packaging.
+Two square glass panels connected to a boxy battery cast a gloomy blue light over crates, boxes, sacks, and bags, each one overflowing with broken toys, salvaged pieces of clothing, and kitchen implements still in their immaculate plastic packaging.